 Lola, English Staffy, 12 weeks post MMP for torn ACL

-What is an ACL tears in dogs?
+What are ACL tears in dogs?

-This is a partial or complete tear of the ligament that runs from the back of the femur to the front of the tibia in the stifle (knee).
+This is a partial or complete tear of the dog’s cruciate ligament that runs from the back of the femur to the front of the tibia in the stifle (knee).
 It is painful and leads to immediate lameness in the affected leg, as it is less painful with less weight born through the affected stifle, hence the obvious limping/lameness.
 The vast majority of these that we see are secondary to either rotational activities (fetching) or being overweight (the joint structures are worked much harder when the body is carrying excess mass beyond design), or both.

 Complete ACL tears can be diagnosed quite simply by testing for movement of the tibia relative to the femur (anterior draw sign) that should not be there.
 X-rays are often taken by many hospitals, often under anaesthetic, of the stifles and hips.
 We feel these are unnecessary in the vast majority of cases and markedly increase the cost to owners.
 Where there is no stifle instability and no pain in the hip or hock or back, then the problem is almost always still in the stifle joint.
 These are usually minor/partial ACL tears and rest (cage or tied up), weight loss where appropriate, and walking, over two to four weeks, can lead to more than half of these never requiring surgery.